 Incesticide: A Love Letter To Nirvana’s B-Sides Collection

 When I was younger, Nirvana were older than me.
-Now that I’m older, Nirvana are younger than me, apparently, their B-sides, demos, outtakes, covers and radio compilation Incesticide celebrating this week its 27th year of existence as I try to forget about my 34th birthday party.
+Now that I’m older, Nirvana are younger than me, apparently, their B-sides, demos, outtakes, covers and radio compilation Incesticide celebrating in 2020 its 28th year of existence as I try to forget about my 34th birthday party.
 How did this happen?

 Coming of age around the turn of the millennium had serious consequences for your cultural health.
 Growing up in the later part of the ’90s, I was driven to Nirvana by the whack of shit that was the contemporary alternative; it was a time when the only thing deemed more exhilarating than Why Does It Always Rain On Me? were Levi’s adverts.
 And yet even as I was finding solace in the music they made, I always had the sense that Nirvana belonged to a previous generation, that they weren’t for me or even for the biggest boys at my secondary school.

 READ THIS: The stories behind every song on Bleach

 I feel like I was born at least seven years too late to have any true claim on Nirvana, Kurt Cobain killing himself before I’d managed to kiss a girl, throw a punch, drink a beer or steal a car.
 And then, when I was 15 and Incesticide was eight, that changed, as this record of relatively niche concerns found its way to me via the last few coins of my meagre Burger King paycheque, sold as it was at a reduced price in the MVC across the road.